amelia1105/amelias-portfolio-react/README.md

 2. Use the tabs at the top right to navigate to the other pages.
 Use the links at the bottom to connect with me on StackOverflow, LinkedIn, and GitHub.

+If you have loaded the repository onto your local device:

+1. Run the application using the following command.
+Note that the repository is set up to run on port 3000.
+You may need to change the port or check if you are running anything on port 3000.

+    ```sh
+    npm run dev
+    ```

 ## Credits

 Although no starter code was provided for this assignment, I used some files from other projects to get started.
 I initially created a Vite project and then used the source code from the 23-Ins_React-Router assignment to get my React component interactions and navigation tabs set up (in GitLab, [RUT-VIRT-FSF-PT-10-2024-U-LOLC](https://git.bootcampcontent.com/Rutgers-University/RUT-VIRT-FSF-PT-10-2024-U-LOLC) > 12-React > 01-Activities > 23-Ins_React-Router).
 I used React Bootstrap components, Bootstrap CSS, and React Icons throughout the project.
 The background photo is from Pawel Czerwinski on [Unsplash](https://unsplash.com/photos/a-purple-abstract-background-with-curves-1A_dO4TFKgM?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).
 I was inspired by the design of another developer's portfolio, [Soumyajit Behera](https://soumyajit.vercel.app/), and used a similar color scheme in my project.
 All other code was developed by myself with the assistance of GitHub Copilot and ChatGPT.